virgesmith/neworder/docs/overview.md

 - define a timeline (see above) over which the model runs
 - set a seeding policy for the random stream (3 are provided, but you can create your own)
 - instantiate an instance of the subclass with the timeline and seeding policy
-- then, simply call the `neworder.run` function.
+- then, simply pass your model to the `neworder.run` function.

 the following can also be optionally implemented in the model: